Meet The Team

-Tessa has had a love of film and television music for as long as she can remember.
-Her mother a painter and father a maze/puzzle designer, Tessa grew up in a creative home where a love of the arts was encouraged and supported.
-She studied the classical flute as well as the french horn throughout her eduction.
+Tessa has had a love for film and television music for as long as she can remember.
+Her mother, a painter, and father, a maze/puzzle designer, Tessa grew up in a creative home where a love of the arts was encouraged and supported.
+She studied the classical flute, as well as the french horn throughout her education.

 After earning a degree in film music at Berklee College of Music, she moved to LA and began her career as a classical recording engineer.
 Tessa has worked with orchestras, choirs, chamber groups, and solo artists throughout SoCal as an audio and video recordist.
 While growing her audio and video recording business, she worked as an assistant music editor on various film and television projects.
 Through these projects is where she met Jason Newman.

 Since becoming a member of the JTN Music team, Tessa has worked on a multitude of projects, including Grand Hotel, Upload, Space Force, and Brooklyn 99.